1999–2000 FA Women's Premier League

-The 8th season of the FA Women's Premier League.
+The 1999–2000 FA Women's Premier League season was the 9th season of the FA Women's Premier League.
 Croydon F.C.'s women's team retained their League title, and added the FA Women's Cup to seal a second double in four years.
 A 3–0 defeat to Arsenal on 4 May 2000 ended an unbeaten league run stretching back almost two years.